star2win/customer-care-voice-agent/README.md

    Configure Twilio with ngrok URL as the webhook.

-   Edit the streams.xml file to point to the ngrok URL.
+   Copy the streams-example.xml file to streams.xml in the templates directory and edit the file to point to the ngrok URL.

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>